 After several years in Orthodoxy, one man found a service of Christmas carols in a Protestant church “shocking, even appalling.”
 Compared to the Orthodox hymns of Christ’s Nativity, “The little Lord Jesus asleep on the hay” has almost nothing to do with the Eternal Logos entering irrevocably, inexorably, kenotically, silently yet heroically, into the fabric of created reality.”

-Many intellectually-inclined men began by reading Church history and the early Christian writers, and found it increasingly compelling.
-Eventually they faced the question of which of the two most ancient churches, the Roman Catholic or the Orthodox, makes the most convincing claim of being the original Church of the Apostles.
+Many intellectually-inclined men began by reading Church history and the early Christian writers and found it increasingly compelling.
+Eventually, they faced the question of which of the two most ancient churches, the Roman Catholic or the Orthodox, make the most convincing claim of being the original Church of the Apostles.

 A life-long Orthodox says that what men like is “stability: men find they can trust the Orthodox Church because of the consistent and continuous tradition of faith it has maintained over the centuries.”
 A convert says, “The Orthodox Church offers what others do not: continuity with the first followers of Christ.”
 This is continuity, not archeology; the early church still exists, and you can join it.

 “What drew me was Christ’s promises to the Church about the gates of hell not prevailing, and the Holy Spirit leading into all truth — and then seeing in Orthodoxy a unity of faith, worship, and doctrine with continuity throughout history.”